In this article:

 A bachelor’s degree is the minimum requirement to become a sports therapist.
 Examples of courses offered in the program are: science, anatomy, exercise science, and biomechanics.
 State certification and a license is also required (requirements vary by state).
 Once sports therapists are certified, they must maintain certification in emergency cardiac care, including adult and pediatric CPR and airway obstruction.
 It is not uncommon for sports therapists to pursue a master’s degree in order to advance in this field and to learn advanced therapeutic assessment and therapeutic techniques.

-Physiotherapy students learn to help patients achieve maximum range of movement and physical ability, either by developing it in the first place or restoring it after loss of physical ability due to illness, injury or aging.
-Becoming a physical therapist requires many years of education and training in areas such as kinesiology, anatomy, biology, physical fitness, and patient psychology.
+Physical therapy students learn to help patients achieve maximum range of movement and physical ability, either by developing it in the first place or restoring it after loss of physical ability due to illness, injury or aging.
+Becoming a physical therapist, also known as a physiotherapist, requires many years of education and training in areas such as kinesiology, anatomy, biology, physical fitness, and patient psychology.

 In order to work as a physical therapist, one must complete a Doctor of Physical Therapy degree program.
 State certification and a license is also required (requirements vary by state).
 Although physical therapy degrees are only available at the doctoral level, students can get the prerequisite education for these programs by earning an associate or bachelor’s degree.
 Choosing to major in biology, chemistry, physics, physiology, or anatomy for the bachelor’s degree is recommended.
 Doctor of physiotherapy programs involve coursework in: applied physical therapy, functional anatomy, complex conditions, life span development, and pharmacotherapy.